 A 2013 VA study found, however, that it is not cost-effective to use telemedicine for diabetic retinopathy screening in patients aged 80 or older, or for populations of under 3,500 patients.

-Smartphone app can measure visual acuity—The SightBook app allows patients to test their vision frequently on their smartphones and share their test results with their designated physician in real time.
+The SightBook smartphone app allows patients to test their vision frequently on their smartphones and share the test results with their designated physician in real time.